The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/basic-guide.md

 *Figure 1: How to position yourself to minimize movements for positionals!*

-* *<span style="text-decoration:underline;">Dead DPS does no damage:</span>* Avoid dying at all cost unless the team strategy or mechanics require you to die so the encounter won’t wipe.
-A dead person contributes nothing while and will be raised with reduced battle stats.
+* *<span style="text-decoration:underline;">Dead DPS does no damage:</span>* Avoid dying at all costs unless the team strategy or mechanics require you to die so the encounter won’t wipe.
+A dead person contributes nothing while dead and will be raised with reduced battle stats.

 # Changelog